A temporary getaway - three monasteries in Austria

 St. Lambrecht - dinner

 In the afternoon we visit the baroque garden of the monastery.
-This is brought to life after decades of fallowing by the club domenico to life.
+This is brought to life by the club domenico after decades of fallowing.
 The garden is divided into four parts, each dedicated to one element: earth, fire, air and water.
 In one quarter of the garden one plants medicinal herbs after the model of Hildegard von Bingen.
 The next symbolizes creation as a gardener.
 In this part of the garden the stars are represented in the form of stones.
 The next part is followed by a rose garden, whose flowers are processed into rose salt, rose jelly and rose vinegar.
 The rose jelly we try the next morning for breakfast.
 The last quarter represents the element of water, represented in the central fountain and in the paths that represent the four streams of paradise.
 The garden is part of a project that integrates the long-term unemployed back into the working world.

 St. Lambrecht - Father Alfred Eichmann shows us the museum